IllDepence/hyperpie/notes/annotation_guidelines.md

         * “we use Adam [1]”
         * “we use a feed forward neural network”
         * “our model performs well on ...”
+    * edge cases:
-        * “we use two existing data sets, [4] and [5] to train ...”
+        * “we use two existing data sets, [4] and [5] to train ...” → “[4]” and “[5]” clearly are data sets, so in scope even though they have no name
-        * “we train the model proposed by Foo et al. to ...”
+        * “we train the model proposed by Foo et al. to ...” → “model proposed by Foo et al.” clearly a model, so in scope even though they have no name
     * out of scope examples:
         * “we approach the task using an end-to-end architecture”
         * “we use transformer-based language models”